Two Lewiston men connected to last year’s deadly melee near Kennedy Park face charges in unrelated incident

 David Tuyishime, 18, of 49 Knox St. was arrested on a charge of disorderly conduct.

-Both were taken to Androscoggin County Jail in Auburn where Musafiri was released after posting $100 cash bail and Tuyishime, $50 cash bail.
+Both were taken to Androscoggin County Jail in Auburn where Musafiri was released after posting $100 cash bail and Tuyishime posted $50 cash bail.

 Lt.
 David St. Pierre said there was no fighting at the scene when police arrived, but there was shouting and screaming and the two men were uncooperative with police.